 A student loan deferment is a temporary solution that allows you to stop making monthly loan payments for an agreed-upon period of time.
 This can be just the solution you are looking for if you are finding it difficult to repay your federal student loans and are at risk of getting into default.

-One of the biggest advantages of student loan deferment is that—for certain loans—the interest does not accrue on the balance of your loan during the deferment period.
-This mean once the deferment period is over, you pick up with your loan where you left off.
+One of the biggest advantages of student loan deferment is that — for certain loans — the interest does not accrue during the deferment period.
+This means once the deferment period is over, you pick up with your loan where you left off.
 This is unlike forbearance where the interest keeps accruing during the forbearance period.

 However, it’s not as straightforward as it seems.
 You have to meet certain requirements to qualify for this option.
 Moreover, it may not always be the right option for everyone.

 Asking yourself these few questions will help you determine whether you qualify for student loan deferment and also whether it is the right choice for you.

 You may be able to defer your loans if you meet the following requirements:

 - You’re employed as a full-time teacher in a school that is located in a designated teacher-shortage area or in public health services